Geirr Tveitt: Early years

 Tveitt was born in Bergen, where his father briefly worked as a teacher.
 His parents were Håkonson Lars Tveit (1878–1951) and Johanna Nilsdotter Heradstveit (1882–1966).
-His family were of farmer stock, and still retained Tveit, their ancestral land in Kvam – a secluded village on the scenic Hardangerfjord.
+His family were of farmer stock, and still retained Tveit, their ancestral land in Kvam Municipality – a secluded area on the Hardangerfjord.
 The Tveit family would relocate to Drammen in the winter to work, but return to Hardanger in the summer to farm.
-Thus, Tveitt enjoyed both a countryside existence and city life.
-Tveitt had originally been christened Nils, but following his increasing interest in Norwegian heritage, he thought the name was 'not Norwegian enough' and changed it to Geir.
+Tveitt had originally been christened Nils, but following his increasing interest in Norwegian heritage, he thought the name was not Norwegian enough and changed it to Geir.
 He later added an extra r to his first name and an extra t to Tveit to indicate more clearly to non-Norwegians the desired pronunciation of his name.
 It was during his childhood summers in Hardanger that Tveitt gained knowledge of the rich folk-music traditions of the area.
 Historically, Hardanger's relative isolation allowed for the development of a unique musical culture, with which Tveitt became infatuated.
-Tveitt was no child prodigy, but discovered that he possessed musical talent, and learned to play both the violin and the piano.
+Tveitt would then go on to learn to play both the violin and the piano.
 After being encouraged by Norwegian composer Christian Sinding, Tveitt decided to try his hand at writing music.

 Leipzig

-In 1928 Tveitt left Norway to be educated.
+In 1928 Tveitt left Norway to study.
 He headed for Germany – to Leipzig and its Conservatory, which had been the hub of European musical learning and culture for a long time.
-It was an intense time for Tveitt.
-He studied composition with Hermann Grabner and Leopold Wenninger, and the piano with Otto Weinreich, making extraordinary progress in both fields.
-The joy of learning from some of the best German educators of the time was often overshadowed by his almost chronic lack of funds – Tveitt having to rely upon translation work and donations to support himself.
-Perhaps it was the expatriation from Norway that kindled in Tveitt a strong desire to embrace completely his Norwegian heritage.
-Tveitt's profound interest in the modal scales (which form the basis of the folk-music of many countries) often tested Grabner's patience.
-However, the latter must have felt great pride when Tveitt had his 12 Two-part Inventions in Lydian, Dorian and Phrygian accepted for publishing by Breitkopf & Hartel in 1930.
-The following year the Leipzig Radio Orchestra premiered Tveitt's first Piano Concerto – a composition that reflects Tveitt's search for an individual and Norwegian voice.
+There he studied composition with Hermann Grabner and Leopold Wenninger, and piano with Otto Weinreich.
+However, since he lacked funds, he had to rely on translation work and donations to support himself.
+In 1930 he'd get 12 Two-part Inventions in Lydian, Dorian and Phrygian accepted for publishing by Breitkopf & Hartel.
+The following year the Leipzig Radio Orchestra premiered Tveitt's first Piano Concerto.